SarveshGaikwad082/Blinkit-Data-Anal1ysis-Power-BI-/README.md

   - Grocery stores had the lowest sales but consistent item visibility.

 ## Files Included
-- `Blinkit-Dashboard.pbix`: Power BI dashboard file.
+- `Blinkit DashBoard.pbix`: Power BI dashboard file.
 - `Blinkit-Dashboard.png`: Screenshot of the dashboard for reference.
-- `Dataset.csv` (Optional): Dataset used for the analysis (upload if available).
+- `Blinkit Dashboard.pdf`: PDF documentation of the project.
-- `Blinkit Dashboard.pdf` (Optional): Additional documentation for the project.
+- `BlinkIT Grocery Data.xlsx`: Excel file containing the data used for the dashboard.

 ## How to Use
 1. Clone the repository or download the project files.